Lecture 12: The partition function

 then the partition function is simply:

-where is the partition function of a single magnetic moment in a magnetic field (this is a 2-state problem).
+moment in a magnetic field (this is a 2-state problem).

-This allows us to compute thermodynamic properties, and, in particular an expression for the magnetization as a function of temperature:
+This allows us to compute thermodynamic properties and, in particular an expression for the magnetization as a function of temperature:

-At low-field, this expression corresponds to Curie’s law, which we have already encountered before!
+At low field, this expression corresponds to Curie’s law, which we have already encountered before!

 Note